From Chaos to Clarity: The Best Ways to Organize Notes for Peak Productivity

 - Fleeting Notes: Quick thoughts captured on the go (voice memos, scribbles).

-- Literature Notes: summaries of content you consume, written in your own words.
+- Literature Notes: Summaries of content you consume, written in your own words.

 - Permanent Notes: The synthesis.
 You take a literature note, combine it with your own thinking, and add it to your “slip box” (digital or physical).